-Departments should submit a Requisition with their annual quote for equipment maintenance.
+Departments should submit a KFS Requisition with their annual quote for equipment maintenance.
 Procurement and Contracting Services will coordinate with Remi to obtain a quote for maintenance under the program.
 We can also work with departments in advance of their maintenance contracts coming due.
 Equipment can be added or deleted form the program by providing written notification.
 If your inventory changes, notify the Remi Group of the change, and your rate will be adjusted accordingly, on a prorated basis.

 Tracking Your Repair/Payment Activity

 Repair and payment information is available via Remi OnLine.
 See the REMI Group UC Reference Guide for instructions on using Remi Online.

 - Call the service vendor of your choice

 - Provide the equipment's location, model, serial/ID number

 - Describe the malfunction or request preventive maintenance